-The Department of Geography also offers a Geography Minor, the Geography Major Modified, Major Modification with Geography, an Urban Studies Minor, and a Climate Change Science Minor.
+The Department of Geography also offers a Geography Minor, a Geography Major Modified, Major Modification with Geography, an Urban Studies Minor, and a Climate Change Science Minor.

-Students looking to declare a major/minor should start with reviewing DartWorks
+Students looking to declare a major or minor should start with reviewing DartWorks

 Students apply to the honors thesis program by submitting a formal letter of application and a preliminary proposal to the department in the Junior Year Spring Term.
 The department offers preliminary acceptance to the honors program based on these documents and an assessment of major and overall GPA.
 Proposals and research plans are developed further in Geography 90 during Senior Year Fall Term, with research occurring anytime Junior Year Summer Term to Senior Year Winter Term.
 Thesis public presentation and defense occurs in Senior Year May, with the final draft due shortly after the defense.

 Read more about the Senior Honors Thesis program.